LLNL/ExaConstit/README.md

 Example UMATs maybe obtained from https://web.njit.edu/~sac3/Software.html .
 We have not included them due to a question of licensing.
 The ones that have been run and are known to work are the linear elasticity model and the neo-Hookean material.
 The ```umat_tests``` subdirectory in the ```src``` directory can be used as a guide for how to convert your own UMATs over to one with which ExaConstit can interface.

 Note: the grain.txt, props.txt and state.txt files are expected inputs for crystal-plasticity problems.
-If a mesh is provided it should be in the MFEM format which has the grains IDs already assigned to the element attributes.
+If a mesh is provided it should be in the MFEM or cubit format which has the grains IDs already assigned to the element attributes.

 # Scripts
 Useful scripts are provided within the ```scripts``` directory.
 The ```mesh_generator``` executable when generated can create an ```MFEM v1.0``` mesh for auto-generated mesh when provided a grain ID file.
 It is also capable of taking in a ```vtk``` mesh file that MFEM is capable of reading, and then it will generate the appropriate ```MFEM v1.0``` file format with the boundary element attributes being generated in the same way ExaConstit expects them.
 The ```vtk``` mesh currently needs to be a rectilinear mesh in order to work.
 All of the options for ```mesh_generator``` can be viewed by running ```./mesh_generator --help```